Outage Constrained Robust Transmission Design for IRS-aided Secure Communications with Direct Communication Links

-\subsubsection{Scenario 2: Full CSI errors}
+\subsubsection{Scenario 2: Full CSI Errors}

-In this scenario, we assume that both the direct channel $\mathbf{h}_{ae,k}$ and the cascaded channel $\mathbf{G}_{ce,k}$ are imperfect.
-In addition to the cascaded channel error model in \eqref{eq:CascdChnnlerror}, the direct channel $\mathbf{h}_{ae,k}$ can be represented as
+Due to the concealment of Eves, we consider full CSI errors on both the direct channels and reflection channels for Eves in Scenario 2.
+Other than the imperfect cascaded channel $\mathbf{G}_{ce,k}$ (i.e., reflection channel) in \eqref{eq:CascdChnnlerror}, the imperfect direct channel $\mathbf{h}_{ae,k}$ can be described as